10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 The undisputed king of glow in the dark materials is Strontium Aluminate (SrAl<sub>2</sub>O<sub>4</sub>) which glows brightly for hours after exposure to light.
 Even better, all the components are fairly easy to get:
-Oxygen is everywhere, Aluminum is quite common, and while Strontium sounds exotic, it's rather easy to buy for making ceramics.
+Oxygen is everywhere, Aluminum is quite common, and while Strontium sounds exotic, it's often sold for making ceramics.

-Because it's nearly impossible to mix metal oxides on an atomic level, strontium aluminate is usually made by decomposing soluble nitrate salts:
+Making the strontium aluminate is a bit harder because it's nearly impossible to mix the two metal oxides on an atomic level.
+Industrially, strontium aluminate is usually made by decomposing soluble nitrate salts:

 2 Sr(NO<sub>3</sub>)<sub>2</sub> + heat (~600 C)  ➙ 2 SrO + 4 NO<sub>2 (gas)</sub> + O<sub>2 (gas)</sub>